StevenWBull/StudyStackServer/README.md

 # StudyStackApp

+IMPORTANT: ALL FILES IN THIS REPOSITORY WERE EQUALLY WRITTEN, TESTED, AND DEBUGGED BY THE BACK END TEAM LISTED BELOW:

+- Raymond Lee
+- Jordan Tyler
+- Steven Bull

 StudyStackApp is a Node.js/Express backend application for creating and managing stacks to help users learn and retain information effectively.

 ## Table of Contents